Thank you, Donigan Merritt, of Random Literary Blogging at www.doniganmerritt.blogspot.com.

 And Melinda got to chatting with an elderly lady who was also looking at the old Town Hall.
-The lady lives in Champlain and she showed Melinda something very wonderful about the brick work of the old Town Hall:
+The lady lives in Champlain and knows this old town hall building very well, and she showed Melinda something very wonderful about the brick work of the old Town Hall:

 I know!
 I know!

 We all need to live in houses made of paw-printed bricks!!